Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * If using Regional endpoint, the certificate must be in the API Gateway region
   * Must setup CNAME or A-alias record in Route 53

+#### Deployment Stages

+* Making changes in the API Gateway does not mean they’re effective
+* You need to make a “deployment” for them to be in effect
+* It’s a common source of confusion
+* Changes are deployed to “Stages” (as many as you want)
+* Use the naming you like for stages (dev, test, prod)
+* Each stage has its own configuration parameters
+* Stages can be rolled back as a history of deployments is kept

+#### Stage Variables

+* Stage variables are like environment variables for API Gateway
+* Use them to change often changing configuration values
+* They can be used in:
+  * Lambda function ARN
+  * HTTP Endpoint
+  * Parameter mapping templates
+* Use cases:
+  * Configure HTTP endpoints your stages talk to (dev, test, prod…)
+  * Pass configuration parameters to AWS Lambda through mapping templates
+* Stage variables are passed to the ”context” object in AWS Lambda

+#### Integration Types

+* Integration Type MOCK
+  * API Gateway returns a response without sending the request to the backend
+* Integration Type HTTP / AWS (Lambda & AWS Services)
+  * you must configure both the integration request and integration response
+  * Setup data mapping using mapping templates for the request & response
+* Integration Type AWS_PROXY (Lambda Proxy):
+  * incoming request from the client is the input to Lambda
+  * The function is responsible for the logic of request / response
+  * No mapping template, headers, query string parameters… are passed as arguments
+* Integration Type HTTP_PROXY
+  * No mapping template
+  * The HTTP request is passed to the backend
+  * The HTTP response from the backend is forwarded by API Gateway

+#### Mapping Templates (AWS & HTTP Integration)

+* Mapping templates can be used to modify request / responses
+* Rename / Modify query string parameters
+* Modify body content
+* Add headers
+* Uses Velocity Template Language (VTL): for loop, if etc…
+* Filter output results (remove unnecessary data)

+#### Usage Plan & API Keys

+* Usage Plan:
+  * who can access one or more deployed API stages and methods
+  * how much and how fast they can access them
+  * uses API keys to identify API clients and meter access
+  * configure throttling limits and quota limits that are enforced on individual client
+* API Keys:
+  * alphanumeric string values to distribute to your customers
+  * Ex: WBjHxNtoAb4WPKBC7cGm64CBibIb24b4jt8jJHo9
+  * Can use with usage plans to control access
+  * Throttling limits are applied to the API keys
+  * Quotas limits is the overall number of maximum requests

+### Amazon Cognito

+> AWS Service that offers Authentication and Authorization features

+* Give users an identity to interact with our web or mobile application
+* Allows you to add user registration, sign in, and access control
+* Scalable and Highly available supporting millions of users
+* Supports standards based Identity Providers(OAuth 2.0, OIDC, SAML)
+* Useful in a variety of contexts:
+  * Keeping an active directory of Users
+  * Security APIs
+  * Providing temporary access to AWS resources

+#### Cognito User Pools

+> Create a serverless database of user for your web & mobile apps

+* Features:
+  * Simple login: Username (or email) / password combination
+  * Password reset
+  * Email & Phone Number Verification
+  * Multi-factor authentication (MFA)
+  * Federated Identities: users from Facebook, Google, SAML…
+  * Feature: block users if their credentials are compromised elsewhere
+  * Login sends back a JSON Web Token (JWT)
+* Hosted Authentication UI
+  * Cognito has a hosted authentication UI that you can add to your app to handle sign up and sign-in workflows
+  * Using the hosted UI, you have a foundation for integration with social logins, OIDC or SAML
+  * Can customize with a custom logo, custom CSS, and the URL(not the underlying JavaScript)

+#### Cognito Identity Pools (Federated Identity)

+* Get identities for “users” so they obtain temporary AWS credentials
+* Your identity pool (e.g identity source) can include:
+  * Public Providers (Login with Amazon, Facebook, Google, Apple)
+  * Users in an Amazon Cognito user pool
+  * OpenID Connect Providers & SAML Identity Providers
+  * Developer Authenticated Identities (custom login server)
+  * Cognito Identity Pools allow for unauthenticated (guest) access
+* Users can then access AWS services directly or through API Gateway
+  * The IAM policies applied to the credentials are defined in Cognito
+  * They can be customized based on the user_id for fine grained control

 ### AWS Step Functions

 * Build serverless visual workflow to orchestrate your Lambda functions
+* Written in JSON
 * Features: sequence, parallel, conditions, timeouts, error handling, ...
 * Can integrate with EC2, ECS, On-premises servers, API Gateway, SQS queues, etc...
 * Possibility of implementing human approval feature
 * Use cases: order fulfillment, data processing, web applications, any workflow

+#### Task States

+* Do some work in your state machine
+* Invoke one AWS service
+  * Can invoke a Lambda function
+  * Run an AWS Batch job
+  * Run an ECS task and wait for it to complete
+  * Insert an item from DynamoDB
+  * Publish message to SNS, SQS
+  * Launch another Step Function workflow…
+* Run an one Activity
+  * EC2, Amazon ECS, on-premises
+  * Activities poll the Step functions for work
+  * Activities send results back to Step Functions

+#### States

+* Choice State -Test for a condition to send to a branch (or default branch)
+* Fail or Succeed State - Stop execution with failure or success
+* Pass State - Simply pass its input to its output or inject some fixed data, without performing work.
+* Wait State - Provide a delay for a certain amount of time or until a specified time/date.
+* Map State - Dynamically iterate steps.
+* Parallel State - Begin parallel branches of execution.

+#### Error Handling in Step Functions

+* Any state can encounter runtime errors for various reasons:
+  * State machine definition issues (for example, no matching rule in a Choice state)
+  * Task failures (for example, an exception in a Lambda function)
+  * Transient issues (for example, network partition events)
+* Use **Retry** (to retry failed state) and **Catch** (transition to failure path) in the State Machine to handle the errors instead of inside the Application Code
+* Predefined error codes:
+  * States.ALL : matches any error name
+  * States.Timeout: Task ran longer than TimeoutSeconds or no heartbeat received
+  * States.TaskFailed: execution failure
+  * States.Permissions: insufficient privileges to execute code
+* The state may report is own errors

+### AWS Amplify

+* Set of tools to get started with creating *mobile and web applications*
+* “Elastic Beanstalk for mobile and web applications”
+* Must-have features such as data storage, authentication, storage, and machine-learning, all powered by AWS services
+* Front-end libraries with ready-to-use components for React.js, Vue, Javascript, iOS, Android, Flutter, etc…
+* Incorporates AWS best practices to for reliability, security, scalability
+* Build and deploy with the `Amplify CLI` or `Amplify Studio`

+#### Components

+* Amplify Studio - Visually build a full-stack app, both front-end UI and a backend
+* Amplify CLI - Configure an Amplify backend With a guided CLI workflow
+* Amplify Libraries - Connect your app to existing AWS Services (Cognito, S3 and more)
+* Amplify Hosting - Host secure, reliable, fast web apps or websites via the AWS content delivery network

 ### AWS Batch